-As a cancer wellness and resource center, we work hard to provide support to cancer patients and their loved ones in a loving, safe and home-like environment.
+As a cancer wellness resource center, we work hard to provide services to our cancer clients and their loved ones in a welcoming, supportive, and relaxing environment.

-A Cancer Resource Center for Cancer Patients and their loved ones.
+A Cancer Wellness Resource Center for those Living with Cancer and their Loved Ones

-Candy’s Place was founded in memory of Candice Vincent-Mamary.
-As a mother, wife, daughter, sister, a renowned social worker in our community, and a friend to all, Candy brightened every room she entered and charmed everyone she met.
-Her bright eyes, warm smile and caring gaze captured the attention of everyone present.
+The Cancer Wellness Center was founded in memory of Candice Vincent-Mamary.
+As a beloved mother, wife, daughter and sister, a renowned social worker, and a friend to all, Candy brightened every room she entered.
+She charmed everyone she met with her bright eyes, warm smile, and caring gaze.
 She had style and she had grace.
-When holding a conversation, she focused every ounce of attention on the person with whom she spoke.
-She made each person feel as though he or she was the most important person in the world, if only for a moment.
+When holding a conversation, she gave every ounce of attention, making each person with whom she spoke feel as though they were the most important person in the world, if only for a moment.

 Candy gave her time generously and indiscriminately.
-She loved her family, friends and the emotionally disturbed children with whom she worked tirelessly.
-Always admired by many for her integrity, honesty, and dedication to human rights and social justice, her memory is highly revered for her commitment and accomplishments as a social worker, who still impacts the lives of those with whom she worked.
+She loved her family and friends, as well as the children with whom she worked tirelessly.
+Admired by many for her integrity, honesty, and dedication to human rights and social justice, she was highly revered for her commitment and her accomplishments as a social worker.
+She still impacts the lives of those she helped.

 Candy led a very active and healthy lifestyle and was not a smoker.
-But, in 1997, Candy was diagnosed with end-stage lung cancer.
+Still, in 1997, Candy was diagnosed with end-stage lung cancer.
 She was determined to make something positive out of a difficult situation.
-Her famous line was, “No negativity in my aura.”
-Although Candy struggled valiantly with her disease, she lost her battle with lung cancer only six months after being diagnosed with the disease.
-Right before she died, she told her sister, Penny, that she wanted something good to come out of her disease.
+As she famously said, “No negativity in my aura.”
+Although she fought valiantly, Candy lost her battle with lung cancer only six months after diagnosis.
+Before she died, Candy reminded her sister, Penny, of her hope that some good might come from her fight against the disease.